krathalan/apparmor-profiles/README.md

 You may need to add local changes to allow `redshift` to access your configuration file, if it's a symlink to somewhere other than `~/.config/redshift/redshift.conf`.

 ### ssh
+You must add your SSH key to your SSH agent with `ssh-add` first.
+This profile does not allow `ssh` to read/write from `/dev/tty`, so it will not prompt you for your passphrase if your SSH key is locked and will fail without much information.

 You may need to add local changes to allow `ssh` to access your SSH keys, if you keep them somewhere other than `~/.ssh`.

 ### ssh-agent